Act 174 Energy Planning

 Regional Energy Plan

-The WRC is pleased to announce the Regional Energy Plan has received a certificate of energy compliance from the Public Service Department.
-This certificate enables the WRC to review town enhanced energy plans for the town’s determination of energy compliance.
-With an affirmative determination, the town will receive substantial deference from the Public Utilities Commission during section 248 proceedings.
-We’d once again like to thank everyone who contributed to the plan.
+WRC is pleased to announce that the Regional Plan received an affirmative determination from the Public Service Department on October 21st, 2025.
+This certificate enables WRC to review local enhanced energy plans for a determination of energy compliance.
+With a local affirmative determination, towns will receive substantial deference from the Public Utility Commission during Section 248 proceedings.
+We would like to extend our sincere gratitude to everyone who contributed to the Plan.

-A copy of the certificate can be viewed here, while Commissioner Tierney's comments can be viewed here.
+A Copy of the Certificate can be found here, while the Companion Document can be found here.

 Home Energy Act 174 Energy Planning